geudde/attic-chest/pages/13.reference/01.porden/docs.md

 His spear the Spaniard at the caitiff threw, ^90 ^

-When, lo ! in flames he vanish'd from his view; }
+When, lo! in flames he vanish'd from his view; }

 He leaves his steed, and seeks his spear — in vain.
 Nor spear, nor steed, Alonzo finds again.